Home / Curriculum / Mathematics

 Home / About

-We are an elementary school in the Mount Baker neighborhood of Seattle, founded in 2003, serving close to seventy children ages four through fifth grade.
+We are a preschool-fifth grade elementary school in the Mount Baker neighborhood of Seattle, founded in 2003, serving close to seventy children ages four through fifth grade.
 A highlight of the school is our theme-based instruction.
 Often selected from the social studies and the sciences, themes offer opportunities for understanding the hows and whys of things, allow children to come to grips with many topics that are often reserved for the older grades, and provide inspiration for expression in the arts.

 A third highlight is our commitment to being outdoors.
 As Louv tells us in his provocative title, Last Child in the Woods, it is the child’s right to be in nature.
 To this end, we return to the same park, garden, and beachfront season by season.
 We learn a shape of a tree up close and personal as we touch it and climb it over the months, over the years.
 We take trips further than our own locale as well, heading out to Issaquah Creek to release salmon, finding our way in winter to a mountain for sun and snow, and, closer to home,digging in our own p-patch at Colman Park.